Logical Message Passing Networks with One-hop Inference on Atomic Formulas: EFO-1 queries and Query graphs

 \subsection{Limitation of optimization-based methods for negated queries}

 ~ -.5cm Our definition accepts the atomic formulas with negation operation.
-Therefore, It can be seen as a natural extension of the definitions in \citep{arakelyan2021complex}. \update{Moreover, we extended CQD~\citep{arakelyan2021complex} to negated queries with the continuous truth value with fuzzy logical negator (see Appendix~\ref{app:extend-CQD}).
+Therefore, It can be seen as a natural extension of the definitions in CQD~\citep{arakelyan2021complex}. \update{Moreover, we extended CQD to negation queries with the continuous truth value with fuzzy logical negator (see Appendix~\ref{app:extend-CQD}).
 The extended method is named CQD(E), and the results are compared in Table~\ref{tb:major}.
-We could see that the performance of CQD(E) is very poor on negated queries.} We conjecture that the landscape of the objective function, i.e., the continuous truth values of the complex formula with negation, can be non-convex.
+We could see that the performance of CQD(E) is much less effective on negation queries.} We conjecture that the landscape of the objective function, i.e., the continuous truth values of the complex formula with negation, can be non-convex.
 So the optimization problem is inherently harder.
 The non-convexity objective function is discussed in Appendix~\ref{app:non-convex}.